kossiitkgp/docs/community/governance.md

 They approve Pull Requests to https://github.com/kossiitkgp/accounts.

-### 1.2 Executive Members
+### ~~1.2 Executive Members~~

-Executive Members do not take the lead but have experience in working with KOSS and the Executive Heads.
-Their primary objectives are:
+~~Executive Members do not take the lead but have experience in working with KOSS and the Executive Heads.
+Their primary objectives are:~~

-- Involving Core Team members through projects/hackathons to improve their skills
+- ~~Involving Core Team members through projects/hackathons to improve their skills~~
-- Supporting Executive Heads when necessary
+- ~~Supporting Executive Heads when necessary~~

-They act as resources of KOSS.
-They offer their suggestions constantly throughout the year.
+~~They act as resources of KOSS.
+They offer their suggestions constantly throughout the year.~~

-They do not make any decision for KOSS without consulting the Executive Heads, or unless told to do so.
+~~They do not make any decision for KOSS without consulting the Executive Heads, or unless told to do so.~~

+We had a physical meeting in Kgp campus regarding this as well.
+It was mutually agreed that this should be removed.
+[ISSUE-15](https://github.com/kossiitkgp/docs/issues/15)
 ### 2. Core Team members

 > Members in their late first and early second year